See the Series Introduction for Just Tao It, Part IHERE

 One of my lessons came from holding on too long to my love of taking risks and letting go of caution too late.
 A mountain biking accident during COVID got my attention in a way I would not recommend.
 It also gave me more time than I expected to reflect on how easy it is to push past the point where effort actually serves us.

-Though the deeper lesson was not really about mountain biking.
+Yet the deeper lesson was never really about mountain biking.

-The trail simply revealed patterns already operating elsewhere.
+The trail simply made visible patterns already operating elsewhere.

 I had held on too long to consulting relationships that had already run their course, certainty about frameworks when reality was showing me their limits, intensity as identity, and being right when being effective would have served better.